vsevel/article/doc/tuning.md

 # Assessing resource requirements

-A key aspect of working with Kubernetes compared to traditional workload is specifically the ability to describe resource requirements, which allow to make better informed decisions in terms of placement.
+A key aspect of working with Kubernetes compared to traditional workload is specifically the ability to describe resource requirements, which allow making better informed decisions in terms of placement.
 Without it, you can still run in Kubernetes, but you are missing a lot of its value.

 What are the resource requirements for your application?